openml-labs/gama/docs/source/advanced_guide/automl_pipeline.rst

 Similarly to how data processing algorithms can form a *machine learning pipeline*, we will refer to a configuration of these AutoML components as an *AutoML Pipeline*.
 In GAMA we currently support flexibility in the AutoML pipeline in two stages: search and post-processing.
+See :ref:`add_your_own` for more information on how to add your own.

 Search Algorithms
 *****************